hpssjellis/my-examples-of-web-BLE/public/README.md

-these deoms should be active at
+these demos should be active at

 https://hpssjellis.github.io/my-examples-of-web-BLE/public/index.html